-Brewing any kind of alcohol is a complex and multi-faceted craft.
+Brewing any kind of alcohol is a complex and multi-faceted craft for a brewery.
 There are a lot of different factors to take into account, and the entire process from start to finish is very sensitive to environmental conditions.
-This means that carefully controlled temperatures and conditions are often crucial for many stages of the brewing process, from mixing the ingredients at the beginning, to how the end product is stored.
+This means that carefully controlled temperatures and conditions are often crucial for many stages of the brewing process.
+This includes mixing the ingredients at the beginning, to how the end product is stored.
 But with high sensitivity comes a lot of problems, which require a lot of care to solve.

 Problems In Breweries

 The air outside of a brewery is, almost inevitably, full of water vapour.
-This water vapour is constantly fluctuating, with the amount of water vapour changing with the weather, the season and even the time of day.
-This is known as ‘humidity’, and it’s one of the (many) reasons the UK weather can feel so different day by day, even if the temperature stays the same.
+This water vapour is constantly fluctuating.
+Water vapour can change with the weather, the season and even the time of day.
+This is known as ‘humidity’, and it’s one of the reasons the UK weather can feel so different day.

 When this water vapour enters the building holding the pipes, tanks and other structures used by breweries, it quickly turns into condensation and moisture.
 In such a sensitive environment, this causes a number of issues, including: